frnmst/md-toc/docs/markdown_specification.rst

   ``<ul><li><a href="xdmdmsdm">xdmdmsdm\</a></li></ul>``.
   The workaround used in md_toc is to add a space character at the end of the string, so it becomes: ``<ul><li><a href="xdmdmsdm">xdmdmsdm\ </a></li></ul>``

+  If the link lables contains only whitespace characters a ``GithubEmptyLinkLabel`` exception is raised.
+  If the number of characters inside the link label is over 999 a ``GithubOverflowCharsLinkLabel`` is raised.

 - ``redcarpet``, ``gitlab``: